elschopi/LightroomClassic_ImportToMonthYearFolder/README.md

 If the file already has been altered, you'll get a message.

+This code by default looks for a specific import option to replace it: %Y/%m-%d which results in e.g. 2024/08-22 (Folder with year, subfolder with month and day).
+By modifying the search pattern, you can replace other options if you want to keep that one.
 Of course this can be used to inject other import options instead of "MONTH YEAR".

 Here you can find an overview of the usable commands: [link to archive.org](https://web.archive.org/web/20160227080331/http://digital-photography-howto.com/translatedstrings-txt-explained-customizing-the-file-structure-in-adobe-lightroom/)

+If you are using Lightroom on a system that has its language settings natively set to EN, there may be no appropriate file.
+In that case, from what I was able to gather from [this forum post](https://www.lightroomqueen.com/community/threads/custom-folder-structure-on-import.46747/), you need to rename translated_strings.txt to TranslatedStrings_Lr_en_US.txt.